See Also: The Best Hotels in Santorini

 Oia Castle Luxury Suites – Romantic boutique hotel under the Oia castle ruins with jacuzzi and pool suites and direct sunset caldera views.

-Oia Castle Luxury Suites offers 6 suites, each with a private jacuzzi, private heated pool, or both.
+Fully renovated in 2019, Oia Castle Luxury Suites offers 7 suites, each with a private jacuzzi, private heated pool, or both.
 Jacuzzis and pools are all built in a cave-style, hand-carved from the cliffside.
-No two suites are alike, but all are luxuriously appointed and include balconies; some add kitchenettes.
-Service is top notch here and at their sister property Aspaki, where guests have access to the full-sized pool, holistic spa, and Mediterranean restaurant.
+No two suites are alike, but all are luxuriously appointed and include balconies.
+Service is top notch here and at their sister property Aspaki, where guests have access to the full-sized, heated pool, poolside bar service, and Mediterranean restaurant.
 The hotel is just steps away from Oia’s best dining, shopping, and attractions.

 Oia Castle Luxury Suites – Location

 - Area: Oia Castle Luxury Suites is located on a footpath underneath the castle ruins, the most famous sunset viewing area in Oia, yet blissfully removed from the crowds.
 Surrounded by the best dining and shopping on the island, almost everything you need is within a 3 to 8-minute walk.